joshuagryphon/plastid/docs/source/examples/count_vector.rst

 Using the |get_count_vectors| script
 ------------------------------------
-The analysis above is performed by the command-line script
+The analysis above is implemented by the command-line script |get_count_vectors|.
-|get_count_vectors|.

-To run, this script requires the same data types as above:
+|get_count_vector| requires the same data types as above:

  #.
 An :term:`annotation` of genomic :term:`features <feature>`
     (e.g. transcripts for :term:`ribosome profiling`,